jochenw/WxUtilities/README.md

 # WxUtilities
-Utility packages for the webMethid IS server
+Utility packages for the webMethods IS server